-Also, these huge corporations are introducing more and more zero hour contracts which has led to a decrease in numbers of staff, which in turn, have increased the risk of an accident occurring in the supermarket because they are under staffed and the staff that do work there are often over worked leading to health and safety policies and procedures becoming neglected.
+Also, these huge corporations are introducing more and more zero-hour contracts which have led to a decrease in numbers of staff, which in turn, have increased the risk of an accident occurring in the supermarket because they are understaffed and the staff that do work there are often overworked leading to health and safety policies and procedures becoming neglected.

 When claiming for an injury in a supermarket, there are a number of things that you can do that will support your turn of events and show proof of your injury.
 If at all possible, try to do as many of the following as you can:

 - Photos – Take photos of the place where the accident took place and try to photograph if possible the reason for the accident, for example, the spillage on the floor or the faulty equipment you were using.
 Also, take photos of your injury to show visual proof of your pain and suffering.